adaltas/node-ron/docs/schema.md

 `options`               Options include:

+*   `identifiers`       Return an array of identifiers instead of the record objects.
 *   `properties`        Array of properties to be returned.
 *   `milliseconds`      Convert date value to milliseconds timestamps instead of `Date` objects.
 *   `seconds`           Convert date value to seconds timestamps instead of `Date` objects.